zeroet/Webserv/README.md

 Server Config : cjung-mo, hyungyoo.
-SocketI/O,epoll : seyun.
+SocketI/O : seyun.
-Request : keulee.
+Request Parsing: keulee.
-Resoponse : eyoo.
+Resoponse Parsing: eyoo.

+---

+## Projet

+---
+This is a Ecole 42 Project.
+This project implements a simple web server based on HTTP/1.1 protocol.
+It implements Get, Post, and Delete methods.
+This server provoide static web page and dynamic pages with CGI(PHP).
+The Configuration file was inspired by Nginx format and the server contorls event management with Epoll socket I/O.